 How do I receive, read and pay my monthly statement?
 TOP OF PAGE

-For your convenience and doing our part for the environment, your monthly statements are now posted on the Chapter website on the 25th of the month.
-You will receive an email notifying you when your statement is posted.
-All current charges are listed on each statement, including a description of unusual charges for property damage or clean-up fees.
-Vendor invoices or estimates for repair or replacement of damaged property are also posted on the website.
+Will receive an email or push notification if you set it up notifying you when your statements are posted.
 Payment must be received by the first day of the month.
 Please mail or deliver checks, payable to “Sigma Nu” to: Sunnyside Property Management, 4890 River Bend Rd., Lower unit B, Boulder, CO 80301

 Why do I make 12 monthly payments for room and board even if my son doesn’t live there during school breaks?
 TOP OF PAGE